How do you cope with dental anxiety or dental phobia?

 - Intravenous Sedation – this is the use of sedation drugs which are delivered through a small plastic tube placed carefully in a vein, usually in the arm.
 This drug has a very useful side effect, in that the patient usually remembers very little of the dental visit.
 This form of sedation can only be performed by a dentist or doctor that is specially trained.

 At The Raglan Suite, I work exclusively with people who suffer from dental anxiety.
 In my experience, even people who have extreme fear about the simplest dental procedures can learn to receive treatment in a manner that feels safe and calm.
 Our approach here at The Raglan Suite is to encourage small, yet conquerable steps.
-The first step is simply having a chat with me, in a non-clinical environment, to discuss their feelings and concerns.
+The first step is simply having a chat with me, in a comfortable, non-clinical room, to discuss their feelings and concerns.
+That is it – there is no obligation to continue from there, but it’s often the case that once that initial step has been taken and trust is initiated, patients want to move forward with improving their dental health and getting their smile back.